garfieldnate/old_octopress_site/about.markdown

 footer: true
 ---

 I'm Nate Glenn.
 I'm also known as garfieldnate on [GitHub](https://github.com/garfieldnate) or nglenn on [CPAN](https://metacpan.org/author/NGLENN).
-I studied linguistics and computer science at BYU, and now I live in Japan and study, program, and make house.
-My language of choice is generally Perl, but I use a lot of Java, as well.
-My areas of work have mostly involved text processing, NLP, or cognitive modeling.
+I live in Japan and work as a language processing engineer.

 Although this blog contains mostly programming-related articles, my interests vary and I may also write about: